 Condition requirement Means of monitoring during period under review Compliance achieved?
-12. The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month Receipt of satisfactory data by the date specified Yes 13.
-The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on fresh water resources Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification before exercising the consent Yes 14.
-All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a. pH; b. conductivity; c. chloride; and d. total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results Yes 15.
+14. All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a. pH; b. conductivity; c. chloride; and d. total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results Yes 15.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken Yes 16.
 The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period Receipt of satisfactory report by 31 August each year Yes 17.
-Consent review provision N/A N/A Overall assessment of consent compositions of this consent Overall assessment of administrative High High
+Consent review provision N/A N/A Overall assessment of consent compliance Overall assessment of administrative perfo e and environmental performance in respect of this consent ormance in respect of this consent High High